Dance

 How we do it at Wellington Batucada

-Clo Mudrik, our senior dance director, is from São Paolo in Brazil, so she brings with her many authentic Brazilian moves which she teaches to our dancers.
-Our other dance director, Arawhetu Berdinner, is from New Zealand, and so she brings a Kiwi flavour to our choreography.
-The result is performances with a samba-inspired fusion of dance and movement from two very different parts of the world.
+The result is performances with a samba-inspired fusion of dance and movement from three very different parts of the world.
 We think it works pretty well.

 Here’s how it worked for the Cuba Street Carnival 2009: